zoom/actions/README.md

-This information is supplemental to the Zoom developer's documentation for [Actions](https://developers.zoom.us/docs/build-flow/actions/).

-This document illustrates how to use zm.fetch within Zoom custom actions to invoke third-party endpoints.
-It includes information on script syntax, how to populate headers, data, and params with different structures, and provides filled-out examples with sample endpoints.
+This document explains how to use zm.fetch in Zoom custom actions to call third-party endpoints.
+It covers script syntax, how to populate headers, data, and parameters using different structures, and includes complete examples with sample endpoints.

-Based on the Zoom Actions SDK, these examples demonstrate the required parameter structures and implementation standards.

-This document provides examples of using `zm.fetch` within Zoom custom actions to integrate with various third-party platforms.
-These examples are based on the official Zoom Actions SDK and demonstrate the correct parameter structure.
+**This information is supplemental to the Zoom developer's documentation for [Actions](https://developers.zoom.us/docs/build-flow/actions/#transformations).**

 ## Prerequisite
 Third-party endpoints and URLs are defined in [Connect](https://developers.zoom.us/docs/build-flow/connect/).

-## Understanding zm.fetch Structure
+## Understanding zm.fetch structure

 ### Key concepts
 1. **Authentication is handled automatically**